gruenloht-ds/makelore/README.md

   - `url`: a URL to get more information about the NPC

 - `markov/`  contains a python script to use a Markov Model / N-gram to generate names
+- `embedding/` contains python code to generate names using embeddings and a shallow neural network

 ## Methodologies